iotaledger/iota-wiki/shimmer/learn/data-and-value-transfer.md

   the state of all balances on addresses.
 This state must always be balanced: the total number of Shimmer tokens must always add to the total supply.

-By using the tip blocks that the node gave him, Charlie lets the network know that he is also approving them and their history.
-If any of those blocks turn out to be invalid, Charlie's blocks will also be treated as invalid, and other nodes will not select Charlie's blocks during tip selection.